PanoSight · Framework · How Clarity Returns

 Fog

-• Signal vs. noise becomes hard to distinguish.
+• Signal and noise become harder to distinguish.

 Recovery